4Com/azure-function-testing-concept/docs/step-by-step.md

 - Followed Mark Heath's post on setting up a new function with Docker Support
   - https://markheath.net/post/azure-functions-docker
   - Creating a Dockerfile section
+- Added a new function in Visual Studio, using the projects right-click -> Add "New Azure Function..." option
+-